Writing Custom Systems¶

 getResponseBodiless("/protected", headers = mapOf("Session-ID" to sessionId)) {

-it.status shouldBe 401 // Session expired
+it.status shouldBe 401 // session expired

 }